 Guitarists Denny Laine and Jimmy McCulloch also contributed lead vocals to Wings at the Speed of Sound as part of Paul's attempt to refute criticism that Wings was just a vehicle for his own talents.
 It was an effort he stuck with over the years, though every one of Wings' singles was sung by Paul.

 Linda continued to face accusations that she lacked musical talent.
 Critics and music fans alike were quick to point out any moment when her vocals strayed a bit out of tune.
 At one point, radio DJs gleefully got their hands on a tape of "Let it Be" with Linda's backing vocals isolated and enhanced – it successfully spotlighted the imperfections of her voice.
 Some musicians would pack it in and quit singing in the face of that kind of ridicule.
 Linda kept going – and sometimes thwarted her critics with a deliberately silly vocal style.

-Linda McCartney was much more than just a part of her famous husband’s band.
-She was a notable photographer, an animal rights activist, a mother of four – and, genuinely, a songwriter who contributed much to Paul’s compositions.
-But on the anniversary of her April 17, 1998 death, she deserves to be remembered as the musician she was.
+Linda McCartney was much more than just a part of her famous husband's band.
+She was a notable photographer, an animal rights activist, a mother of four – and, genuinely, a songwriter who contributed much to Paul's compositions.
+But on the anniversary of her death Apr.
+17, 1998, she deserves to be remembered as the musician she was.

 Written by Linnea Crowther